KW-M/internet_rov_code/python/readme.md

   - val: unix epoch timestamp (int)
   - value will be echoed back w status "pong"
 - password:
-  - val: The pilot conroll password attempt (string)
+  - val: The driver control password attempt (string)
   - if correct, the sending peer's id will be added to the list of authenticated peers with a status, if wrong sat

 ### python code SENDS a reply message (will be RECIVED by browser clients):